joeblew99/gu/docs/md/Getting Started.md

 ![Expanded App File Structure](../../examples/subscribe/file-structure-full.png)

 - The CSS style Rules

 This are not components but sturctures provided by `Gu` which defines the css used by the components themselves in providing the styles that affect only those components and the page.

+The css system which `Gu` provides combines the power of Go's `text/template` package and a css parser to create a system that allows targeted styles which target the parent which it gets loaded into through which the `$` represents.
+This allows us the flexibility which markups can be influenced by css.

+Like the above section which uses the power of Go templates which uses a context which can influence the value of a styles generated based on the value of the context's attributes.

 ```go
 package app